centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-pull-mode.md

 This procedure describes how to configure Gorgone between a distant poller and a central server.

+- Pull mode allows the poller to act as a client and connect to the Central (which will be the server).

+- Pull mode is relevant when firewalls are set on pollers and prevent incoming traffic.

+- Pull mode is relevant when the Central is in the cloud and pollers are not reachable through usual IP addresses.
+So the pull (or reverse) mode is used to make each poller to initiate a connection to the public IP address of the Central.
+Learn more about this use case in [this article](https://thewatch.centreon.com/product-how-to-21/how-to-use-the-gorgone-pull-mode-374).

 > Note: In our case, we have the configuration described below (you have to adapt the procedure regarding your configuration).

 Central server: